azetrix/ShortLink/README.md

 ~ REINVENTING THE WHEEL ~

+> Update: We currently have no funding to support the development of this application.
+We are suspending its development until further notice.
+This might take weeks in duration.

 # Features

 - It can create up to `15.625` billion unique URLs in 6 or less characters.